 muscles, tendons, ligaments, fascia, joints and nerves

 Myotherapy is derived from the Greek word "myo" meaning muscle.

-Myotherapists, like Chris, are traditionally known for their strong focus on the use of hands-on techniques and working together with patients and other healthcare professionals when required to help you achieve your goals.
+Myotherapists, are traditionally known for our strong focus on the use of hands-on techniques and working together with patients and other healthcare professionals when required to help you achieve your goals.

 Functional release cupping